 The last day we were there Grant and Nana got lost.
 She started down the wrong side of the mountain and, of course, he went after her.
-When darkness came they took shelter in darkness came they took sherter in a summer cabin.
+When darkness came they took shelter in a summer cabin.

 "Fortunately," Grant told me later,

 "there was food in it!"